Can I use threads?

 Sandbox2 can only sandbox the same architecture as it was compiled with.

-The reason behind this behavior is that syscall numbers are different between architectures and since the syscall policy is written in the architecture of the executor, it would be dangerous to allow a different architecture for the sandboxee.
-Indeed, allowing an seemingly harmless syscall that in fact means another more harmful syscall could open up the sandbox to an escape.
+The reason behind this behavior is that syscall numbers differ between architectures and since the syscall policy is written in the architecture of the executor, it would be dangerous to allow a different architecture for the Sandboxee.
+Indeed, this could lead to allowing a seemingly harmless syscall that in fact means another more harmful syscall could open up the sandbox to an escape.

-For each sandboxee instance (new process spawned from the forkserver) a new thread is created - that's where the limitation would lie.
+For each Sandboxee instance (new process spawned from the forkserver), a new thread is created – that's where the limitation lies.